 - The AnimeIowa Executive Committee reserves the right to amend these policies without prior notice and any ruling made by the Executive Committee is final.
-The Operations staff reserves the right to verify peace-bonding and peace-marking at any time during the convention.
+The Operations staff reserves the right to verify peace-marking at any time during the convention.

 - Bladed Weapon: Any weapon with a metal edge, or an edge capable of cutting or inflicting significant damage.
 Some examples of bladed weapons would be swords, knives, bokkens, and shuriken.